JonneSaloranta/FlickFetch-File-Renaming-Jellyfin/README.md

 ## Decscription

-This script renames the files downloaded by FlickFetch from format `Sirkuspelle Hermanni - 2021-09-07 - Kausi 01 - Jakso 01 - Pyykkipäivä` to the format `showname S01E01 - episode name`
+This script renames the files downloaded by FlickFetch from format `showname - 2021-09-07 - Kausi 01 - Jakso 01 - episodename` to the format `showname S01E01 - episodename`

+Currently supports only downloads with FlickFetch

 ## Usage

 `python3 main.py`

 it asks for the path to the directory containing the files you want to rename

+## Contributing
+Feel free to fork, make a branch, commit and make a pull request!